xsmobi/redesign/README.md

 * Address Data and Settings: one record per site
 * Articles: "pages" or "views" of a single page site
 * Pages: used to filter articles
-The user interface is created with Bootstrap 4, hence sites can be edited from any device
+The user interface is created with Bootstrap 4, hence sites can be edited from any device.
+To see it in action, [sign-up](http://www.redesign.mobi/sign-up/) and get a link that takes you directly into the menu.

+## Formatting and design options
 Example screenshot: the edit menue of [this post](http://cms.redesign.mobi/redesign-showcase.html?post=1808)
 ![](http://i.imgur.com/YZHRlE7.jpg)